MetaMask/metamask-docs/docs/guide/snaps-introduction.md

 ### Prerequisites

-* nodejs `^14.15`
+- nodejs `^14.15`
-* nvm (recommended)
+- nvm (recommended)
-* git
+- git
-* yarn v1
+- yarn v1
-* macOS, Linux, or Windows Subsystem Linux
+- macOS, Linux, or Windows Subsystem Linux

 ### Getting Flask running in your local environment

-Flask, as described [here](LINK TO FLASK PAGE REQUIRED HERE), is a distribution channel for developmental, experimental, kooky stuff for MetaMask, and Snaps is the first feature to be released through it.
+Flask, as described [here](https://metamask.io/flask), is a distribution channel for developmental, experimental, kooky stuff for MetaMask, and Snaps is the first feature to be released through it.

-* Start by downloading [Flask](LINK HERE) and adding it to Chrome
+- Start by downloading [Flask](https://metamask.io/flask) and adding it to the available browser of your choice

 At this point, you should see Flask added to your browser as an extension.
 If you currently have another build of MetaMask installed in your browser, disable it (but make sure you have your Secret Recovery Phrase backed up!).

 ### Serving a snap to your local environment